artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 ```

-UI-wise, this enough to render the state of the Chess game at any time
+This should be enough for a UI to render the state of the Chess game at any time

-### **Behavior: Moves, Actions, and Resolutions**
+## **Behavior Domain:** Moves, Actions, and Resolutions

-The behavioral architecture centers arount the notion of `Move`s and resolvable `Action`s.
-If a pawn moves forward a row (or two if from it's home row) into an empty square , its "Resolved Action" `'move'`.
-If it moves forward diagonally into a square that has an opponent piece, it's resolved Action is `'capture'`.
+The architecture centers around the notion of `Move`s and resolvable `Action`s.
+If a pawn moves forward a row (or sometimes two) into an empty square, its "resolved action" is `'move'`.
+If it moves forward diagonally into a square occupied by an opponent, it's resolved action is `'capture'`.
 If it does something else, there is no resolution.

 `Resolution` refers to the process of determining an allowable action for a give move by a given piece.
 In practice, this might would be determined as a piece is dragged over a new square.
-So during a drag operation, we're constantly asking,
+During a drag operation, we're constantly asking,

-"Is there an allowable move for this piece to this square?", so something like...
+"Is there an allowable move for this piece to this square?"

+codewise...

 ```
   // in app code